oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 called with a ``dsn`` parameter value prefixed with a specified protocol.
 Your hook function is expected to construct valid connection details, which python-oracledb will use to complete the connection or pool creation.

+You can also make use of a hook function in python-oracledb Thick mode connection calls by setting :attr:`defaults.thick_mode_dsn_passthrough` to *False*.

 For example, the following hook function handles connection strings prefixed with ``tcp://``.
 When :func:`oracledb.connect()` is called, the sample hook is